An introduction to the percussion instrument and its music

 Watch the video archival of some of the late Mohamed Khamis Selamat’s performances.

 Despite the efforts of Faridah Jamal, Dzul Rabull, the late Mohamed Khamis Selamat, and many others, angklung continues to be played mainly within schools.
 Not many have pursued angklung as a professional practice outside of music education.
-Financial reasons such as the cost of supporting an ensemble of players, owning a full set angklung set and its accompanying instruments like the Sulawesi kulintang as well as how it doesn’t pay well to be an angklung musicians in Singapore deter musician from fully building a music practice around the angklung.
+Financial reasons such as the cost of supporting an ensemble of players, owning a full angklung set and its accompanying instruments like the Sulawesi kulintang as well as how it doesn’t pay well to be an angklung musician in Singapore deter musicians from fully building a music practice around the angklung.
 Angklung also suffers from the image of being a traditional form that doesn’t translate well into contemporary music making or as a hip musical instrument to take on.

 Therefore, as of now, until there is a shift in attitude and perception, Faridah and Dzul’s dreams of a professional angklung ensemble and school remain to be in the realm of someday.